What are the different types of twins?

 Other types of twins include:

-- Mirror Image Twins: Develop when they fertilized egg splits later than normal resulting in twins who went standing facing each other appear as matching reflections.
+- Mirror Image Twins: Develop when fertilized egg splits later than normal.
+This results in twins who, when standing facing each other, appear as matching reflections.

-- Half-Identical Twins: When twins have identical genes from the mother’s side but different genes from the father’s side they are considered half-identical twins.
+- Half-Identical Twins: Identical genes from the mother’s side but different genes from the father’s side.

-- Conjoined Twins: Extremely rare, conjoined twins develop when an early embryo partially separates to form two individuals that are usually attached at the chest, pelvis or buttocks.
+- Conjoined Twins: This twins are extremely rare.
+Conjoined twins develop when an early embryo partially separates to form two individuals that are usually attached at the chest, pelvis or buttocks.

 Can Twins Have Different Fathers?

 Yes, but it’s not very common.
-Known as Superfecundation, the eggs are fertilized during two different acts thus making the fathers of the twins different.
+This is know as Superfecundation.
+The eggs are fertilized during two different acts thus making the fathers of the twins different.

 Can Twins Be Created At Different Times?

 Yes, but this is also not very common.
 If a woman gets pregnant while already pregnant that results in two fetuses at different development stages.
 Also known as Superfetation.

 What type of twins do you have?